IBM/AI-on-Power-Level3/docs/Lab2/lab2-overview.md

     - **RAG grounds responses in real data**: Since RAG retrieves factual documents before generating a response, it ensures that the output is based on real, verifiable information, reducing the risk of false or misleading content.
 3. **Scalability in Knowledge**
     - **LLMs are limited by training data**: Even the largest models have limitations on how much they can remember from their training data, which might become outdated or incomplete.
     - **RAG scales with external data**: By leveraging vast external knowledge bases or documents, RAG allows for almost unlimited knowledge expansion without retraining the model.
-This is particularly useful for enterprises or specific domains where continuous data updates are essential.
+This approach is useful for enterprises or specific domains where continuous data updates are essential.
 4. **Improved Performance in Specific Domains**
     - **Specialized knowledge is often needed**: Many applications require access to niche or domain-specific information, such as legal texts, scientific papers, or proprietary company data.
     - **RAG retrieves domain-specific documents**: The retrieval step allows RAG to pull in domain-specific or proprietary documents, making the output more relevant for specialized tasks.